aws-samples/serverless-patterns/cdk-s3-sqs-lambda-dynamodb/README.md

      ```
      npm install
      ```

- 4. This project uses typescript as client language for AWS CDK.
-Run the given command to compile typescript to javascript:
+ 4. Synthesize CloudFormation template from the AWS CDK app:
      ```
-     npm run build
-     ```
- 5. Synthesize CloudFormation template from the AWS CDK app:
-     ```
      cdk synth
      ```
- 6. Deploy the stack to your default AWS account and region.
+ 5. Deploy the stack to your default AWS account and region.
 This command should deploy the serverless workflow to your AWS account.
      ```
      cdk deploy
      ```
- 8. Browse to the AWS cloudformation console to verify successful deployment of the stack
+ 6. Browse to the AWS cloudformation console to verify successful deployment of the stack

 ## How it works